hyperledger/besu-docs/docs/public-networks/reference/cli/options.md

 </Tabs>

-The path to the file containing the password to decrypt the keystore.
+Path to the file containing the password for the keystore specified in [`--rpc-http-tls-keystore-file`](#rpc-http-tls-keystore-file), when enabling TLS for the JSON-RPC HTTP service.

 ### `rpc-http-tls-known-clients-file`